kairosity/mp3-snapathon/testing.md

 ### 1. Profile Page Countdowns
 - The messages on a user's profile page are specific to their individual interaction with the application.

-- If it is between Monday & Friday and the user has not yet entered the competition they should see the following message with a link to the Competition entry page:

-        "You still have to enter an image into this week's competition.
-You have 2 days, 9 hours and 34 minutes left to enter.
-Go to COMPETE now to enter an image."

-__PASS__

 - If it is between Monday & Friday and the user  *has not* entered the competition, they should see the following message:

         "You still have to enter an image into this week's competition.
 You have 2 days, 3 hours and 34 minutes left to enter."